 The time to demand more from our leaders, and ourselves, is now.

-Sign up to get news and get involved.
+Sign up to get our newsletter.

 Everything changed on April 27, 2015, though we still don’t agree on what to call it.
 A riot?
 “The unrest?”
 An uprising?

 Whatever we call it, the event destroyed politics as usual.
 Our establishment was busy looking the other way when a CVS burned at the corner of Penn and North.
 It shouldn’t have been a surprise.
 Not after decades of population decline and disinvestment — a trend that has yet to be reversed by our nonprofits, our foundations, our pastors, our politicians, our business community, our “anchor institutions.”